The Impact Reviews Have on B2B Marketing

 - 7/10 consumers changed their opinion after receiving a reply

-Review sites are a popular place to read customer comments, but this valuable content doesn’t have to live on only review platforms.
+Review sites are a popular place to read customer comments, but this valuable content doesn’t have to live only on review platforms.
 Sharing customer content can have several benefits for your business.

 Sharing reviews on social media sites like LinkedIn will circulate your praise much farther than if it only lives on a review platform.
 When you share reviews elsewhere, you are increasing the likelihood that a prospect discovers your brand and further explores your products or services.